 - Click into display settings to upload your company logo, a background image, or to add custom styling with CSS.

 - Depending on your existing Checkout process, you may want to hide some fields on the Checkout Form.
-Click here to learn how to hide the fields.
+See Customization to learn how to hide the fields.

-- If you wish to support additional languages other than English in the Checkout Form see this section in the settings:
+If you wish to support additional languages other than English in the Checkout Form go to Settings > Internationalization in the Taxamo Dashboard settings.

 Now that you have configured everything to get setup within your Taxamo account.
 You just need to modify your site to launch the products created.